cable000/fpga_tutorials/amd/README.md

-# FPGA Tutorials for AMD boards
+# FPGA Tutorials for AMD based boards and software